OPM WIRE

 OPM 2 min read

 Victoria-based tech investor Andrew Wilkinson has parlayed a lunch auction won at a cost of $57,700 in 2018 into the priceless stamp of approval of investor with a resurgent Midas Touch, Bill Ackman.
-His hedge fund Pershing Square is up 60% YTD.
+Ackman's hedge fund Pershing Square is up 60% YTD.
 Ackman has now backed Andrew Wilkinson to the tune of $40m (using personal funds).
 Ackman’s holdco Table Holdings will be one of the significant shareholders of WeCommerce, a key recent initiative of Andrew Wilkinson.

 Andrew combines deep knowledge of both Silicon Valley and Mungerian thinking.
 This results in a fluid, highly opportunistic playbook.
 He's sort of the Charlie Munger of Tech.